kosmos-industrie40/kosmos-ml-wrapper/README.rst

 transformed to the proper outputs in the retrieve_payload_data() method.
-In case you need to change those values, you can overwrite the retrieve_payload_data() method by setting the ``out_message``\ ’s field ``payload`` directly.
-However, keep in mind that you will have to stick to the `jsonschema`_ and provide a valid payload.
+In case you need to change those values, you can overwrite the retrieve_payload_data() method by setting the ``out_message``\ ’s field ``body`` directly.
+However, keep in mind that you will have to stick to the `jsonschema`_ and provide a valid payload body.

 In simplified terms, the main analysis workflow looks like the
 following: